-You will be covered if you suffer an electrical failure that means your home is uninhabitable.
+You will be covered if you suffer an electrical failure that makes your home uninhabitable.

-This could include the wiring to your lighting or boiler failing, or if the permanent electrical supply to your home fails.
+This could include the wiring to your lighting or boiler failing or a fault in the permanent electrical supply to your home.

-Most policies will not cover any wiring outside your home, or any temporary electrical wiring.
+Most policies will not cover any wiring outside your home or any temporary wiring.

 You can call on emergency assistance if the security of your home is compromised, for example:

 Most policies will only cover you if there is an immediate security risk to your property.

-You will not be covered for replacement locks if you lose your keys, but some comprehensive policies cover this.
+You will not usually be covered for replacement locks if you lose your keys, but some comprehensive policies cover this.

 Some policies will cover you if bad weather causes damage to your roof.

-You may only be able to claim if the damage to your roof leads to the interior of your home being damaged too.
-For example, if tiles come off your roof and exposes the inside of your house to bad weather.
+You may only be able to claim if the damage to your roof leads to the interior of your home being damaged.
+For example, if tiles come off your roof and expose the inside of your house to the elements.